 The 2010 report From Playpen to Playground by Dr. Jeffery Trawick-Smith Reports:

 The Canadian Society of Exercise Physiology in 2013 states:

-Jason is entering his 10th year working with children and his 4th as owner of Mini-Nastics.
+Jason is entering his 8th year as owner of Mini-Nastics!

-Jason's experience with children dates back to 2003 and he has served all kinds of roles including, Camp Counselor, Trip Supervisor, Volunteer, Primary / Junior Classroom teacher, Athletic Director and Coach.
+Jason's experience with children dates back to 2003 and he has served all kinds of roles including, Camp Counselor, Trip Supervisor, Volunteer, Primary / Junior Classroom teacher, Athletic Director, Coach and General Manager.

 Jason graduated Brock University in 2007 with an Honours Degree in Sport Management.